rammalahmad/Twitter-Sentiment-Analysis/Final_models/Documentation.md

 ### ESG_Topic

 The ESG_Topic is an optimized clustering algorithm with certain nuances.
-It was mainly inspired by the BERTopic script. {Put reference}
+It was mainly inspired by the BERTopic script.
+You can see the BERTopic plan in the resources section.
-Turn to the ESG_Topic diagram to visualise the process.
+Turn to the ESG_Topic diagram to visualise its process.

 #### Input